OpenCodeChicago/Midwest-Pumpkins/README.md

    ```

 7. **Create a pull request** to merge your changes into the main project:

    - Go to the original repository and click "Compare & pull request."
    - Assign the pull request to **Alexandrbig1** for review.
    - Use labels like `hacktoberfest2024` to ensure it's counted for Hacktoberfest!

 8. **Wait for review**.
 Your PR will be reviewed by the team lead, and once approved, it will be merged.

+### 📑 Additional Guidelines

+For detailed contribution guidelines, please refer to our [CONTRIBUTING.md](./CONTRIBUTING.md).

+To maintain a positive and inclusive community, we kindly ask that you review and follow our [Code of Conduct](./CODE_OF_CONDUCT.md) when participating in the project.

 ---